2022 Wellington protest: Misinformation

 The protesters made various claims largely based on misinformation and conspiracy theories, including the belief that natural immunity was more effective than vaccines.
 Many compared vaccinations to medical experimentation Nazi doctors performed in concentration camps during WWII, even fabricating their own evidence.
 Some believed New Zealand's political parties are involved in a plot to reduce the population using vaccines, describing vaccines as "a depopulation agenda".
 Others believe "Covid-19 was released deliberately, as part of a 'plandemic' to enable millionaires, pharmaceutical companies, and world leaders to control the global population."

 Most protesters seemed to believe that mainstream media is untrustworthy, putting their faith in alternative news outlets that broadcast through social media feeds.
 There were chants of "tell the truth", "media lies" and allegations that journalists covering the protest were paid government operatives.
 On Counterspin Media, far-right politician Kelvyn Alp called for journalists, politicians, academics and police to be put on trial for crimes against humanity.
 In frequent monologues on Counterspin, Alp regularly states his erroneous beliefs that the COVID-19 virus does not exist, and that vaccinations against COVID-19 are an attempted genocide.

 The more bizarre conspiracy theories promoted by some protesters were that "EMF machines", "radiation machines" and "technological weapons" were being used by the government to make them sick, despite the spread of COVID-19 among the protesters.
 Videos were posted on social media asking for donations of tinfoil so they could be used for protection against such attacks.
+At the Wellington Cenotaph, nine speakers—installed in 2015 as part of Joe Sheehan's Walk the Line sculpture—were destroyed by protesters who mistook them as "some form of Government-run listening device[s]".